cwendorf/EASI/docs/examples/README.md

 ### Overview of the Examples

 Examples provide analyses of the data and summary statistics from the *[Introduction to the New Statistics](https://thenewstatistics.com/itns/ "Introduction to the New Statistics")* (*ITNS*; Cumming & Calin-Jageman, 2017).
 The results parallel those provided in the book, but vary slightly because *EASI* and *ITNS* make different statistical assumptions (e.g, heterogeneity of variance vs. pooled error terms, etc.).
-The graphs are modified from the basic *EASI* output to more closely match the cleaner output from *ITNS*.
+The graphs are modified from the basic *EASI* output to more closely match the simpler output from *ITNS*.

 ### Examples of Means and Mean Differences